Low Home Appraisal: Why It Happens and How It Can Affect Your Refinance

 If your home appraisal is too low, don't give up hope for your mortgage refinance.
 You still have options that can salvage your loan request.

 • Check comparable sales in the neighborhood.
 Review recent sales to ensure that the most favorable closed sales are included in your appraisal.
-Your appraiser may have missed them, or new sales may have closed since they wrote the report.
+Your appraiser may have missed them, or new sales may have closed since the report was written.

 • Get a second opinion.
-Some lenders allow borrowers to pay for a second appraisal if the borrower disputes the first appraiser's report.
+Some lenders allow borrowers to pay for a second appraisal if they dispute the first appraiser's report.

 • Ask your real estate agent for advice.
 Your real estate agent may be able to provide guidance on recent comps or other steps you can take to increase your home's value.

 • Ask for a full appraisal.
-Some lenders use desktop or "drive-by" appraisals, which are cheaper but less thorough.
-If the value is too low, ask for a full appraisal that includes a walk-through of your home.
+Some lenders use desktop or “drive-by” appraisals, which are cheaper but less thorough.
+If the value is too low, request a comprehensive appraisal that includes a thorough walk-through of your home.

 • Look for errors in the report.
 Appraisers are humans, too, and they make mistakes.
 The appraisal may be missing some of your home's features, have the wrong square footage or lot size or have other errors that affect the valuation.